 Now that we have defined both terms, we can reasonably define what CNC rapid prototyping is.
-CNC rapid prototyping is the process of fabricating or creating a part of a part assembly from a CAD or 3D model using a computer-controlled cutting tool.
+This is the process of fabricating or creating a part of a part assembly from a CAD or 3D model using a computer-controlled cutting tool.
 Simple enough.

-What Can You Do With A CNC Prototyping Service?
+What Can You Do With CNC Prototyping Services?

-CNC prototyping revolutionized the way products used to be designed when it first came out.
+CNC prototyping revolutionized the way products used to be designed when they first came out.
 It has shortened the design cycle considerably and given life to a new form of low volume, high-quality production.
-A new user might ask some questions about what can be done with CNC machining or how broad it’s range is.
+A new user might ask some questions about what can be done with CNC machining or how broad its range is.
 Let’s answer some of those questions.

 1. What Materials Can You Create With？

 You can create with almost all materials when using CNC machining.
-As long as the materials can withstand the stress and heat of the process, it can be machined.
+As long as the materials can withstand the stress and heat of the process, they can be machined.

-Popular materials used in CNC machining are metals like aluminum, titanium, and steel.
+Popular materials used are metals like aluminum, titanium, and steel.
 Plastics like ABS and polypropylene can also be machined.
-Even unlikely materials like wood and foam can also be CNC machined to create your prototype.
+Even unlikely materials like wood and foam can also be machined to create your prototype.